iansedano/creator-docs/03-course-completion.md

 - **Journals, Pages, URLs, Video Time Instances**: Student must view this activity to complete it
 - **Quizzes**: Student must receive a grade to complete this activity

-Bulk editing for already existing resources can also be done there under the `Bulk edit activity completion` tab.
+Bulk editing for already existing resources can also be done in the same settings page under the `Bulk edit activity completion` tab.